Stateful Behaviour

 {

-[Inject] // suppose such a module exists
+[Inject] // Suppose such a module exists

 private readonly PauseMenuViewController pauseMenuViewController;

-[Inject] // suppose such a module exists
+[Inject] // Suppose such a module exists

 private readonly GameTimeController gameTimeController;